Diploma in Advanced Supervision across Professions

-This programme is unique in that it is facilitated by three International Guest Lecturers: Robin Shohet, co-author of Supervision in the Helping Professions and Passionate Supervision, and Dr Bobby Moore, internationally-renowned for supervision training as a profession in its own right and author of Reflexive Supervision: a Workbook for Learning Within and Across Professions; and Dr
+This programme is unique in that it is facilitated by International Guest Lecturer Dr Bobby Moore, internationally renowned for supervision training as a profession in its own right and author of Reflexive Supervision: a Workbook for Learning Within and Across Professions.

-All three guests are supervisors, trainers of supervisors, group workers and have many years’ experience in the area of supervision and psychotherapy, including group and organisational settings.
-They will each facilitate a weekend of this programme.
+Dr. Moore is a supervisor, trainer of supervisors, group workers and has many years experience in the area of supervision and psychotherapy, including group and organisational settings.
+He will facilitate a weekend of this programme.

-The aim of this programme is to enable and empower participants to become competent supervisors and facilitators of learning, while working in a humanistic, integrative, holistic and creative way, which underpins the ethos of the programme and all ICPPD programmes.
+The aim of this Diploma in Advanced Supervision across Professions programme is to enable and empower participants to become competent supervisors and facilitators of learning, while working in a humanistic, integrative, holistic and creative way, which underpins the ethos of the programme and all ICPPD programmes.

 Minimum Entry Requirements